-I’ve been writing about medical device and prescription drug litigation for almost two years now.
-Specifically, I’ve looked at lawsuits involving failed medical devices such as artificial hips, artificial knees, surgical mesh, and many others, as well as harmful prescription drugs such as Xarelto, Risperdal, and Fosamax.
+I’ve been writing about medical device and prescription drug litigation since 2015.
+Specifically, I’ve looked at lawsuits involving failed medical devices such as artificial hips, artificial knees, surgical mesh, and others, as well as harmful prescription drugs such as Xarelto, Viagra, Invokana, and Risperdal.
 Sadly, I never run out of devices or drugs to write about.

 Recently it occurred to me that you may want to know a few things about how best to move around the site.
 So here are a few tips to get you started or to help you drill down deeper.